FAQs – Frequently Asked Questions about the Instrumental Music Program!

 8. Are there any performances?

 - Yes!
-We usually have a Winter Concert in December, and a Spring Concert in June.
-Check out our 2018 – 2019 dates here!
+We usually have a Winter Concert in December, and a Spring Concert in May.
+Check out our 2019 – 2020 Fleet Music Calendar dates here!

 - More advanced students are also invited to audition for the Arlington County Junior Honors Orchestra and Band.